srid/srid/free/Channeling.md

 >
 > Now I come to the point that I was making: ‘For me, a vital drive has been the – instinctually driven – ==searching for the ultimate achievement==...’
 I experienced it as the instinct of desire that has driven me to search for freedom, to clean myself up, to ==be the best ‘I’ can be==.

-## Discussions

-- Vineeto to Claudiu (21 Feb, 2025): [The passionate energy \[underlying aggression\] which can be harnessed could be an increased determination not to chicken out](https://discuss.actualism.online/t/claudius-journal/274/408).
-See also: [[Courage of your convictions]]
+The above passage was used by Vineeto in the context of writing to Claudiu (21 Feb, 2025): [The passionate energy \[underlying aggression\] which can be harnessed could be an increased determination not to chicken out](https://discuss.actualism.online/t/claudius-journal/274/408).

 ## See also {#see}